 You can also become an enterprising entrepreneur.
 Start a business and create your own job - one that compliments your interests.
 Research how to start a business.
 Evaluate the pros and cons of starting a business.
 Take a course on how to start your business.
 Collaborate with another person with similar interests and start a business together.
 Turn a hobby into a money-making venture or research and find franchise opportunities.
-Explore opportunities for work-at-home jobs.
+Explore opportunities for home based businesses.
 Find work as an independent contractor and freelance your marketable skills.

 Temporary agencies provide testing to upgrade skills for better placement opportunities.